tirthasubedi/Automation/README.md

 # How to Run a Program?
     - After getting the code and installing the necessary software.
-    - Change the web driver path for the chrome driver (which is the path to where you downloaded chrome drive earlier)
+    - Change the web driver path for the chrome driver (which is the path to where you downloaded chrome drive earlier).
+      {(Right-click on chrome driver and extract it.
+After that right-click on extracted chrome driver and copy its path then past or replace the exsiting path on the code)}
     - After the chrome path has been changed, then you can run from a terminal using command: python main.py or from any IDE
     - Once you execute a program, then it will start to automate through the Allegiant site by auto-filling all the input fields.
     - Once automation is completed and the browser closed then you will see prices matched on the IDE output or on the terminal.

 # Additional info
    - Clone or download a program from Github
    - I have used time delay to give some time for Allegiant site to fully load
    - Visit selenium-python for additional info if any errors occurred
+   - It runs on both linux and mac